webplatform/docs-wpd/Projects/api_docs/index.md

 * Constants (or enumerations) used as property and method values need to have forms and templates designed for them so that they may be reused between object properties and methods. [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20628 Bug 20628]
 * For the Syntax section in properties and methods, it is not clear that the way the form enforces the syntax works in all cases.
 It may be overly specific.
 We need a tiger team to look at this more carefully to determine if there is an issue.
 * In the Event template it is not clear how the Overview Table gets populated.
 Looks like the Event template has not been completed. [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20629 Bug 20629]

-==Priorities and project management==

-This section describes the tasks and assignments needed to complete the work in this proposal.
-It will be developed further as the community comments on the proposal and contributors are assigned specific tasks.

-===Tasks===

-{| class="sortable"
-!
-Priority
-!
-Task
-!
-Description
-!
-Assigned to
-!
-State
-|-
-| 0
-| Obtain permissions to import articles from MDN
-| Begin contacting authors for permission
-| Scottrowe, Jswisher
-| Not started
-|-
-| 0
-| Assign template & form bugs
-| Some discussion and design work with the Template Corps is required.
-| Scottrowe
-| Not started
-|}

 ==Additional documents==